Are you just getting into the podcasting/sound recording game and need a good microphone to round out your set up?

-However, the Snowball does offer a three polar pattern selection switch on the back of the microphone.
-Unlike the Yeti which is clearly labeled, you may need to reference the owner manual for which type of pattern you’re picking because the switch is labeled with only “1,2,3.”
+However, the blue Snowball does offer a three polar pattern selection switch on the back of the microphone.
+Unlike the Yeti which is clearly labeled, you may need to reference the owner manual for which type of polar pattern you’re picking because the switch is labeled with only “1,2,3.”

 Here are the three polar pattern options you can choose from with the Blue Snowball:

 - Cardioid – Sound is picked from the front of the mic.
 This is the universal choice for most recording.

 - Cardioid with -10db – Same as the first polar pattern, but it limits the volume.
 This option makes up for the lack of gain control.
 If you’re recording something loud, pick this pattern.